eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 </figcaption>
 </figure>

 When the node later receives block $G$, which is built on block $C$, not on its current head block $F$, it must decide if $G$ should be the new head.
-If the fork choice rule says $G$ is the better head block just for example here, the node will revert blocks $D, E,$ and $F$.
+Just for example, If the fork choice rule says $G$ is the better head block, the node will revert blocks $D, E,$ and $F$.
 It will remove them from its chain, as if they were never received, and go back to the state after block $B$.

 Then, the node will add blocks $C$ and $G$ to its chain and process them.
 After this reorg, the node's chain will be $A, B, C,$ and $G$.